Course List

 Game Design and Integration (Pathway 114)

-Advanced Game Design (Capstone) 7262 This course will prepare students for entry level careers or continuing education in a particular area of game design.
+Advanced Game Art and Production (Capstone) 7262 This course will prepare students for entry level careers or continuing education in a particular area of game design.
 Students will use advanced skills to create collaborative projects, evaluate peer designs, and create a design portfolio and career plan.

 Introduction to Game Design 7260 This course introduces students to the rapidly developing field, game design and production.
 They will explore current technologies, media and art applications, and emerging technological advances that impact this ever-expanding field.
 They will combine foundations in design, animation, graphic imaging, and multimedia production to prepare for employment, advanced training, or higher education in project or software design.